realA10001986/Dash-Gauges/README.md

 #### The INJECT_x command

 This command allows remote control of the Dash Gauges through HA/MQTT in the same way as through the TCD keypad by injecting commands in the Dash Gauges command queue (hence the name).
-Commands are listed [here](#tcd-remote-command-reference); nearly all with a leading "9" are supported, but are to be entered _minus 9000_.
+Commands are listed [here](#tcd-remote-command-reference); nearly all are supported.
 For example:

-To set "full" percentage of "Percent Power" gauge to 50% (9450), issue the following command: **INJECT_450**
+To set "full" percentage of "Percent Power" gauge to 50% (9450), issue the following command: **INJECT_9450**

-To play "key2.mp3" (9502), issue **INJECT_502**
+To play "key2.mp3" (9502), issue **INJECT_9502**

-To select the 'music1' folder (9051), issue **INJECT_51**
+To select the 'music1' folder (9051), issue **INJECT_9051**

 _The Refill (009) command is not supported through INJECT; use the REFILL MQTT-command instead._